 Diagnosis is achieved via skin biopsy and by ruling out other similar-looking skin diseases through skin scrapings, blood testing, etc.

 For pemphigus foliaceus, the Bearded Collie, Akita, Doberman Pinscher, Newfoundland and Schipperke are known to be predisposed.
-In the case of pemphigus erythematosus, the Collie, German Shepherd (and its mixes) are predisposed.
+In the case of pemphigus erythematosus, German Shepherd (and its mixes) and the Collie are predisposed.

 As with so many autoimmune diseases and skin disorders in general, pemphigus is considered a difficult and frustrating disease to treat.
 Suppressing the aberrant response of the dog's immune system is imperative, but this is typically impossible to achieve without recruiting a list of side effects along the way.